leiluspocus/palabras/content/posts/2013-03-18---best-ways-to-debug-javascript.en.md

   - javascript
   - tips
 ---

+> 👴 _Careful_ You're reading an old article !
+Some links might be broken and content may be outdated

 I was looking for an equivalent of PHP&rsquo;s print_r to debug Javascript Objects and I found this very cool method:
 ```javascript
 JSON.stringify(whatever_obj);